luis2297/WebScraping/README.md

 # Progress Log:

 - Sep.
+25, 2017:
-25, 2017: Extracted band URLs from the json response, could crawl through the first 500 entries to fetch each band profile.
-It never left the first page so some bug fixing is due.
+1. Extracted band URLs from the json response, could crawl through the first 500 entries to fetch each band profile.
+2. Request loop fixed, it goes beyond the first DataTable page.
+Everything is saved in the local directory even though it's just for testing purposes.